-The most recent chapter in the development of Napier's bones as a calculating instrument took place in 1885, when the French mathematician—François Édouard Anatole Lucas (1842–1891) presented a problem on arithmetic that caught the attention of Henri Genaille, a French civil engineer.
+One of the recent chapters in the development of Napier's bones as a calculating instrument took place in 1885, when the French mathematician—François Édouard Anatole Lucas (1842–1891) presented to the Académie Française a problem on arithmetic that caught the attention of Henri Genaille, a French civil engineer, employed by the railway system.
 Genaille, who was already quite well known for his invention of several different arithmetic aids, solved Lucas's problem and, in the process, devised a different form of Napier's rods.
 This instrument eliminated the need to carry digits from one column to the next when reading off partial products.
 Genaille demonstrated his instrument (so called Réglettes multiplicatrices or in English Genaille-Lucas rulers) in 1891.
 Lucas gave these rulers enough publicity that they became quite popular for a number of years and several instruments, based on the rulers have been manufactured (see the nearby photo).

 The set of Genaille-Lucas rulers contains 11 strips.
+The physical size of the set is: the black cardboard container is 12 x 19 x 1 cm, the 11 rods each measure 1 x 1 x 17 cm.
 First strip (marked with Index in the lower figure) has only one useful side, which corresponds to the multiplier.
 It has nine rectangles (for the digits from 1 to 9), as the height of each rectangle is proportional to the digit in it.
 The remaining ten strips have four useful sides, as the each side of a particular strip is for different digit of the multiplicand.
 In the upper part of the strip is inscribed the digit of the multiplicand, and the lower part of the strip is divided into two vertical columns.